 Bananas – Obviously these are “banana brownies”, so you’ll definitely be needing a few bananas.
 I recommend using very ripe bananas (they should be borderline brown!), the riper they are, the sweeter your brownies will be!
 If you don’t like bananas you could try my Sweet Potato Brownies.

-Coconut Yoghurt – This makes the brownies ultra gooey without having to add any oil, eggs or butter!
+Greek Yoghurt – This makes the brownies ultra gooey without having to add any oil, eggs or butter!
 You can use Coconut Yoghurt if you want to make these brownies vegan.

 Coconut Sugar – To add a bit more sweetness to the brownies whilst still keeping them refined sugar-free I recommend using coconut sugar.

 Oat Flour – As mentioned, these brownies are flourless.
 Oat Flour doesn’t count in my opinion, because it’s actually just blended oats.
 You could buy oat flour from most health food stores or make your own by simply blending oats into a fine powder.